EnterpriseDB/barman/doc/manual/42-server-commands.en.md

 The `config-switch` command is used to apply a set of configuration overrides defined through a model to a Barman server.
-The final configuration of the Barman server is composed by the configuration of the server plus the overrides applied by the selected model.
-Models are specially useful for clustered environments, so you can create different configuration models which can be used in response to failover events, for example.
+The final configuration of the Barman server is composed of the configuration of the server plus the overrides applied by the selected model.
+Models are particularly useful for clustered environments, so you can create different configuration models which can be used in response to failover events, for example.